On Higher regulators of Siegel varieties: Introduction

+The proof of this results relies on the methods developed in \cite{CLRGSp6}, where we gave a description of Deligne--Beilinson cohomology in terms of complexes of \textit{tempered currents}, i.e. sheaves of continuous linear forms of rapidly decreasing differential forms.
+The use of usual currents, i.e. continuous linear forms of differential forms defined on the compactification, to calculate Deligne--Beilinson cohomology has already been considered before, cf. \cite{Jannsen} or \cite{BKK}, but this description does not seem to suffice for our purposes. \\

-According to Beilinson-Deligne conjectures, if the latter Deligne cohomology group is non-zero, one expects to be able to construct non-zero motivic cohomology elements which are related to special values of $L$-functions.
-Let us now state our main theorems.
-Let $K_{\H_n}$ denote a maximal compact subgroup of $\H_n(\R)$ and fix a generator $X_0$ of the highest exterior power of $({\rm Lie} \H_n(\R)/{\rm Lie} K_{\H_n} ) \otimes_{\R} \C$.
-Moreover, denote by $E(h, s)$ the real analytic Eisenstein series on $\GL_2$ mentioned above.
-Let $\theta_\pi: \mathcal{H}^{sph} \rightarrow L$ be the Hecke character corresponding to $\pi$.
+We now rephrase the above result in terms of a Rankin-Selberg integral, using the second Kronecker limit formula.
+Let $K_{\H}$ denote a maximal compact subgroup of $\H(\R)$ and fix a generator $X_0$ of the highest exterior power of $({\rm Lie} \, \H(\R)/{\rm Lie} \, K_{\H} ) \otimes_{\R} \C$.
+Moreover, denote by $E(h, s)$ the weight 0 real analytic Eisenstein series on $\GL_2$ appearing in the second Kronecker limit formula (cf. Proposition \ref{KLF}).